The Danza: Judith Ridley played Judy in the original.

 Barbara's description of the events in the cemetery don't match what happened very well.
 This can be explained in-movie by the fact that she's going a little nuts.
 It's a little clearer why this is when you learn that that scene was ad-libbed, and the cemetery scene was the last scene filmed anyway.

-What Could Have Been: Working titles for the film included actually Night of Anubis and Night of the Flesh Eaters.
+Working Titles for the film included Night of Anubis and Night of the Flesh Eaters.